A Design Tokens Workflow (part 11)

 Key Script Components

-- Token Aggregation: Using
+- Token Aggregation: Using globSyncto recursively collect all .tokensfiles from src/tokens/**/*.tokens`.

-src/tokens/**/*.tokens`. - Smart Reference Handling: The custom
+- Smart Reference Handling: The custom css/sass-refformat automatically:- Detects any token reference format ({type.path.to.token})

-) - Converts dot-notation paths to Sass-friendly hyphens
+- Converts dot-notation paths to Sass-friendly hyphens

-suffixes while maintaining reference integrity
+- Removes . $valuesuffixes while maintaining reference integrity

 - Detects any token reference format (